Random Locations of Periodic Stationary Processes: Distributions of intrinsic location functionals

 With the properties of the distributions of $L$ for periodic ergodic processes with period 1 at hand, we proceed to study the structure of $I_{L,T}$, the set of all distributions of $L$ for periodic stationary processes.
-Denote by $E_{T}$ the collection of probability distributions on $[0,T]\cup\{\infty\}$ satisfying the three properties listed in Proposition \ref{extreme}, and let $\mathcal P_T$ be the collection of all probability distributions on $[0,T]\cup\{\infty\}$ which is absolutely continuous on $(0,T)$.
-For the rest of the paper, denote by $C(A)$ the convex hull generated by a set $A\subseteq \mathcal P_T$ under the weak topology. \begin{theorem} $I_{L,T}$ is a convex subset of $\mathcal P_T$.
-Moreover, $I_{L,T}\subseteq C(E_{T})$. \end{theorem}
+Denote by $E_{T}$ the collection of probability distributions on $[0,T]\cup\{\infty\}$ satisfying the three properties listed in Proposition \ref{extreme}, and let $\mathcal P_T$ be the collection of all probability distributions on $[0,T]\cup\{\infty\}$ which are absolutely continuous on $(0,T)$.
+For the rest of the paper, denote by $C(A)$ the convex hull generated by a set $A\subseteq \mathcal P_T$ under the weak topology.